RileyJak/RileyJak/README.md

 ## A UX Designer and UX Engineer 👩🏻‍💻

-- 🌱 I’m currently learning: Next.js and C++
+- 🌱 I’m currently learning: Next.js and Elm
 - 🥰 My passion project: A online planner for neurodivergent brains
 - ⚡ Fun fact: I am a true crime nerd and Pinterest junkie
 - 📬 Reach Me on my [website](https://www.rileyjakusik.com) or on [LinkedIn](https://www.linkedin.com/in/rileyjakusik/)